galiakraicheva/math-tutorials/README.md

 1) Probability and Statistics Tutorial:
    - Chapter 1:
-     --Overview
+   -- Overview
-     --The Importance of Probability and Statistics in ML --Intended Audience
+   -- The Importance of Probability and Statistics in ML -- Intended Audience
-   -Chapter 2:
+   - Chapter 2:
---Getting Good with the The terms
+-- Getting Good with the The terms